Delphinium carolinianum ssp. virescens

 Please Note: These cool season plants go dormant during hot weather.
 They will regrow in the fall when the temperatures cool down.

 Flowers: The flowers grow on a long slender spike.
-The upper sepal is spurred giving the Delphinium a distinct look.
 There are 5 sepals – the upper two are spurred, and 4 inconspicuous petals.
 Each 1″ flower has about 20 stamens and purple colored anthers.

 Leaves: The leaves are alternate and have leaf stems (petioles), then they are divided into 3 sections and divided again into long thin leaflets.

-Medicinal Uses: Dried, ground seeds have been used in anti-lice lotions and ointments.
+Medicinal Uses: Dried, ground seeds in alcohol have been used in anti-lice lotions and ointments.

 Food Uses: Toxic!